Agoric/documentation/main/glossary/README.md

 down, or they represent different objects.

 ## Contract and Contract Instance
 In Agoric documentation, *contract* usually refers to a contract's source code that defines how the contract works.
 A contract's source code is *installed* on Zoe.
 A contract is *instantiated* to create *contract instances*, which are the active execution of a contract's code running on Zoe.

 For example, a realtor has a standard house selling agreement.
 The contract is the code defining how that agreement works.
 When the realtor has a new house to sell, they instantiate a new instance of their standard contract for that specific property.
 If they have ten houses for sale, they have ten different contract instances.

 ## CreatorInvitation

-An invitation returned by `startInstance()` that the contract instance creator can use.
+An [invitation](#invitation) returned by `startInstance()` that the contract instance creator can use.
 It is usually used in contracts where the creator immediately sells something (auctions, swaps, etc.).

+## Deposit Facet

+A [facet](#facet) of a [purse](#purse).
+Anyone with a reference to its deposit facet object can add appropriately branded assets to the purse, but cannot withdraw assets from the purse or find out its balance.

 ## dIBC

 Dynamic version of the [Inter-Blockchain Communication](#ibc) protocol.
 See [here](https://github.com/Agoric/agoric-sdk/blob/master/packages/SwingSet/docs/networking.md) for more details.

 ## E()